-The series of annual stratified trawl surveys, initiated in 1988 and converted to a semi-systematic design in 1999, was continued in 2008.
-In July-August 2008 205 research trawl hauls were made throughout the distribution area of the West Greenland shrimp stock, including areas in Subarea 0 and the inshore areas in Disko Bay and Vaigat.
+The series of annual stratified trawl surveys, initiated in 1988 and converted to a semi-systematic design in 1999, was continued in 2009.
+In July-August 2009 247 research trawl hauls were made throughout the distribution area of the West Greenland shrimp stock, including areas in Subarea 0 and the inshore areas in Disko Bay and Vaigat.

 The survey biomass indices indicated a fairly stable stock size from 1988 to 1997.
 Survey estimates of total biomass of Northern shrimp off West Greenland showed little variation over the initial ten-year period, but after a comparatively low estimate of 178 000 tons in 1997 the biomass increased steadily to 598 000 tons in 2003.
 This peak value was followed by unbroken decline to 350 000 tons in 2007 and a further abrupt decline, by 20%, in 2008.
 The decline in total biomass observed since 2003 occurred predominantly in the southern part of the west Greenland shrimp grounds; indices of the location and distribution of the survey biomass show that the distribution has contracted since 2001-3 and moved northward since 1999.
-Fishing effort in 2008 in the southernmost part of the West Greenland grounds was almost nil.
+Fishing effort in 2009 in the southernmost part of the West Greenland grounds was low.

 Numbers of age-2 shrimps from the research trawl survey peaked in 2001, but then continually decreased and in 2007 reached a record low, at about 7% of the 2001 peak.
-An increase in this index of future recruitment in the 2008 survey, to 27% of the peak value, is not expected to affect recruitment before 2010-2011, and recruitment to the fishable stock in the near future is expected to correspond to the low age-2 numbers seen in the 2005-2007 surveys.
+In 2009 the level is still below the long term average, but the recruitment index must be evaluated.